Let’s be real—LightStream is not for beginners: Understanding Approval Criteria

 Your income (W-2s, pay stubs, or tax returns for self-employed people)

-Your employment (you need stable job history or verifiable earnings)
+Your employment (you need a stable job history or verifiable earnings)

 Your assets (bank statements may be requested if your credit is borderline)